danielczestki/cms-1/readme.md

     php artisan cms:destroy

 **IMPORTANT**: This will delete **EVERYTHING** related to your Thin Martian CMS install.
 It will delete all generated content (models, controllers, migrations etc), drop all your generated database tables and delete all your custom `.yaml` definitions.
+You should never run this command in production!

 ## YAML Definition API